List-coloring apex-minor-free graphs

 Let $G_2$ be the graph obtained from $G_1$ as follows.
 For each vertex $v\in V(G_1)$, add a copy $H_v$ of $H$ and identify its vertex $x$ with $v$.
 The graph $H_v$ is drawn in the face of $G_1$ incident with $v$ of length at least four, so that $G_2$ has no separating triangles.
 Let $L_2$ be the list assignment for $G$ obtained as the union of the list assignments $L'$ for the copies of $H$ appearing in $G_2$.
 Note that $G_2$ is $L_2$-colorable if and only if $G_1$ is $3$-colorable.

 Finally, let $G_3$ be obtained from $G_2$ as follows.
-For each face $f$ of $G_2$, consider its boundary walk $v_1v_2\ldots v_m$.
+For each face $f$ of $G_2$ of length at least $4$, consider its boundary walk $v_1v_2\ldots v_m$.
 Add to $f$ a wheel with rim $w_1w_2\ldots w_m$ and add edges $v_iw_i$ and $v_iw_{i+1}$ for $1\le i\le m$, where $w_{m+1}=w_1$.
 Let $L_3$ be the list assignment obtained from $L_2$ by giving each vertex of the newly added wheels a list of size four disjoint from the lists of all other vertices of $G_3$.
 Clearly, $G_3$ is $L_3$-colorable if and only if $G_2$ is $L_2$-colorable.
 Furthermore, $G_3$ is a triangulation without separating triangles, and thus it is $4$-connected.